 One aspect that cannot be neglected is the facilitation of eccentric and concentric exercises.
 Concentric exercises come naturally.
 The majority of gym equipment is built around concentric motions.
 Thus, performing eccentric exercises will require an added degree of effort and creativity.
-One simple method is to slow down the motion during the eccentric phase of a concentric to eccentric exercise, such as the bench press.
-Calixto et al. (2014) showed significant increases to growth hormone when the lifter lowered the bar over a 5 second time period instead of a 0.5 second eccentric phase.
+One simple method is to slow down the motion during the eccentric phase of concentric to eccentric exercises, such as the bench press.
+Calixto et al. (2014) showed significant increases in growth hormone when the lifter lowered the bar over a 5-second time period instead of a 0.5-second eccentric phase.
 A more complicated method for the same exercise (bench press) would require the lifter to recruit a spotter (or two) that could do the majority of the concentric phase lifting, allowing the lifter to mainly engage during the eccentric portion (Coratella & Schena, 2016).
 Although this would allow the lifter to properly load heavier resistance onto the bar, this may not always be practical for those who lift alone.
-Another option for an exercise such as the leg extension would be to lift the weight with both legs, then let one leg slowly work through the eccentric phase (Shan et al., 2018).
+Another option for an exercise such as leg extension would be to lift the weight with both legs, then let one leg slowly work through the eccentric phase (Shan et al., 2018).
 Practical facilitation favors concentric exercises.

 Research suggests that implementing eccentric exercises elicits the same anabolic responses as concentric exercises.
 It has also been researched that eccentric resistance training will increase both muscular strength and hypertrophy effectively.
 The benefits of this training style are not limited to new lifters or specific muscle groups.
-When choosing between exercise modality type, considerations should be given to the compared categories in the light of the goals of the lifter.
+When choosing between exercise modality types, consideration should be given to the compared categories in light of the goals of the lifter.
 Both modalities elicit strength and hypertrophy effectively, but there was a slight advantage to the eccentric exercises in both categories since they show better retention.
-Even when considering injury prevention and rehabilitation there exists a slight advantage to the eccentric motion when compared directly.
+Even when considering injury prevention and rehabilitation there exists a slight edge to the eccentric motion when compared directly.
 Although each category favors eccentric exercises, it may still not be worth the extra hassle for the casual gym-goer to facilitate eccentric exercises into their routine.
-But for elite level athletes who require the most out of their performance, the extra effort could pay dividends.
+But for elite-level athletes who require the most out of their performance, the extra effort could pay dividends.

 Alonso, F. D., Docampo, B. P., & Martinez, F. J. (2018).
 Changes in muscle architecture of biceps femoris induced by eccentric strength training with nordic hamstring exercise.
 Scandinavian Journal of Medicine and Science in Sports, 28(1), 88–94.